zstumgoren/bls-api/docs/api_bls.md

 Now we're ready to try using the API with Vega-Lite.

-To streamline things, we've provided you with a starter temnplate for the HTML, CSS and Javascript:
+To streamline things, we've provided you with a starter template for the HTML, CSS and Javascript:

 - `index.html`
 - `static/css/main.css`